TL;DR

 Thematic analysis is where most of the operational value lives.
 Instead of manually reading 600 survey comments, you see that 34% cluster around "wait time," 22% around "resolution quality," and 18% mention a specific product bug.
 That's the difference between a spreadsheet and a roadmap.

 Entity recognition adds the specificity that turns themes into accountability.
 "Support experience" is a theme.
 "Stephen at the downtown branch" is an entity.
-When AI maps sentiment to specific entities, you can compare performance across agents, locations, or product lines with precision that manual analysis simply can't deliver.
+When AI maps sentiment to specific entities, you can compare performance across agents, locations, or product lines with a precision that manual analysis can't deliver.

 How to Implement AI Customer Feedback Analysis (Without the Chaos)